itstudentacc/protocol-implementation/README.md

 To run an instance of the server:

+1. Navigate to server dir `cd server`
-1. Navigate to websocket_server dir `cd websocket_server`
+2. Navigate to websocket_server dir `cd websocket_server`
-2. Install the requirements `pip install -r requirements.txt`
+3. Install the requirements `pip install -r requirements.txt`
-3. Run the network of servers `python3 OlafServer.py`
+4. Run the network of servers `python3 OlafServer.py`

 # Notes